Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-physically-settled.md

 We have transferred some of our Option tokens to Bob, and as long as it is within the exercise window defined for the option type (on or after `exerciseTimestamp`, before `expiryTimestamp`), he can exercise his position.

 Let's imagine for this example that the position is finishing in-the-money, and Bob wants to exercise his options.
 This is done by calling the [`exercise`](/docs/clearinghouse-contracts/#exercise) function.
-The result is that Bob's 4 Option tokens are burned, the required amount of the exercise asset (4 * 2100e18 LUSD) is transferred to the Clearinghouse from Bob, and the correct amount of the underlying asset (4 * 1 ether WETH) is transferred from the Clearinghouse to Bob.
+The result is that Bob's 4 Option tokens are burned, the required amount of the exercise asset (4 * 2100e18 USDC) is transferred to the Clearinghouse from Bob, and the correct amount of the underlying asset (4 * 1 ether WETH) is transferred from the Clearinghouse to Bob.

-Note again that sufficient ERC20 approval must be granted to the Clearinghouse contract before calling this function (although in this case, for the exercise asset, LUSD).
+Note again that sufficient ERC20 approval must be granted to the Clearinghouse contract before calling this function (although in this case, for the exercise asset, USDC).

 {% tabs log %}